nwinkler/sourcetree-stash-custom-actions/README.md

 ### Open Stash Commit URL
 This custom action opens the currently selected commit in your system's default web browser.

+### Open Project on Stash
+This custom action opens the currently selected project in your system's default web browser.

 ## Limitations
 The custom actions currently have the following limitations: